GothenburgBitFactory/taskwarrior/doc/devel/contrib/rust-and-c++.md

 Other applications, besides Taskwarrior, can use TaskChampion to manage tasks.
 Taskwarrior is just one application using the TaskChampion interface.

-You can build TaskChampion locally by simply running `cargo build` in the root of this repository.
-The implementation, including more documentation, is in the [`rust`](../../rust) subdirectory.

 ## Taskwarrior's use of TaskChampion